gbdvt/choosemajor/README.md

 - User-friendly interface built with React.js.
 - Dynamic question flow based on user answers.
 - Personalized major suggestions based on quiz results.
-- Future integration of ad services for monetization.

 ## Technologies Used
 - **React.js**: A JavaScript library for building user interfaces.